Biravin-A/Internship-project-FIFA2020/README.md

 Note:-All above tasks have to be done on a single jupyter notebook and share the same for the final submission of the project.

+FIFA 20 Player Clustering Project
+Objective:
+To analyze player attributes from the FIFA 20 dataset and classify players into distinct groups using clustering techniques.

+Key Insights:
+Silhouette Score: The silhouette score of 0.616 suggests that the clustering model effectively grouped players, with well-defined separation between clusters.
+Correlation Analysis: The following key relationships were observed:
+Player Value & Release Clause: Correlation of 0.979 indicates that player market value and release clauses are closely linked.
+Defending Skills: Correlation of 0.975 between standing tackle and sliding tackle, showing that players proficient in one defensive skill are likely skilled in the other.
+Goalkeeping Skills: Strong correlations (above 0.96) between attributes like diving, handling, reflexes, and positioning suggest that goalkeeping attributes are interconnected.
+Other Key Correlations:
+Ball Control & Dribbling (0.943)
+Interceptions & Defending Skills (0.945)
+Acceleration & Sprint Speed (0.924)
+Conclusion:
+The player clusters were well-separated, as indicated by the silhouette score.
+This analysis can help FIFA analysts or team managers categorize players based on their skills and potential.
+Understanding the relationships between player attributes allows clubs to better scout, recruit, and develop talent.